gmirsky/streamlit_survey_example/README.md

 docker run -p 8501:8501 survey:latest
 ```

-Now open your browser and open up the following web site:
+Now open your browser and open up the following web site to see the survey demonstration:

 ```shell
 http://127.0.0.1:8501